w3c/wai-dynamic-planning/source/sustain/track_standards_and_legislation.html.erb.md

 Create a process to track changes in standards that provides you with sufficient opportunity to respond in good time.
 Changes in legislation tend to include dates by which compliance must be achieved.
 This can be helpful if you need to gather support, and will usually require involved planning to ensure that changes are implemented in time.

-Changes to standards are more likely to involve changes to design and coding approaches.
-As well as updating existing websites, review any existing common libraries, knowledge bases, and training material to ensure that the current standards are correctly reflected.
+Standards may change to cover additional areas of accessibility or respond to new technology.
+This might require new design and coding approaches for existing websites.
+Also review any existing common libraries, knowledge bases, and training material to ensure that the current standards are correctly reflected.

 {::nomarkdown}
 <% content_for :more_information do %>